xavier268/angular-quickstart/README.md

 Docker related scripts

-* `npm run docker-run` - make docker image and launch it
+* `npm run docker-run` - make docker image and launch it.
+You can then connect to *https://localhost* to test it.
+You can also use *https://localhost/browser* to navigate the API.
 * `npm run docker-build` - just make docker image

 **CAUTION** : When compiling aot or jit, the above scripts copy index.html either from index-aot.html or from index-jit.html.